 The Standards apply to all bushfire prone areas of WA, but there are some exclusions to protect important environmental or heritage sites.
 To read the exclusions to the Standards, download the PDF here.

-DFES will soon release a guide to help owners and occupiers of land understand where the Standards apply, and the vegetation management activities that are covered.
-For more information, download our Frequently Asked Questions.
+DFES has released a guide to help owners and occupiers of land understand where the Standards apply, and the vegetation management activities that are covered.
+For more information, download Guide for applying the Bush Fire Risk Treatment Standards.

 As a property owner, you have an important role in reducing the bushfire risk to occupants, visitors and neighbours.
 One of the most important steps is the creation and maintenance of an